prisms-center/CASMcode_docs/_formats/casm/clex/Configuration.md

   The values of the continuous global DoF, represented as a vector in the [standard basis].

-  **Note:** Whether or not a user-specified basis is given in the prim, `global_dofs` values are always written to JSON using the standard basis.
+  **Note:** Whether or not a user-specified basis is given in the [prim], `global_dofs` values are always written to JSON using the standard basis.
 When reading a Configuration from JSON, CASM transforms values from the standard basis into the user-specified basis for internal use.
   {: .notice--info}

   Example: Green-Lagrange strain metric values in the [standard basis], $[E_{xx}, E_{yy}, E_{zz}, \sqrt(2)E_{xz}, \sqrt(2)E_{yz}, \sqrt(2)E_{xy}]$, $E=\frac{1}{2}(C-I)$